A VALUABLE GUIDE ON

 The Prophet Muhammad (SAW) said, “Every person will be in the shade of his charity on the Day of Judgement, until all matters are settled between the people”.

 Ramadan is the month of charity.
 The Prophet Muhammad (SAW) was naturally the most generous of people and he used to be more generous than ever in the month of Ramadan.
 Allah (SWT) has given you, so Muslims should try to give generously in Ramadan, both sadaqah (optional charity) and zakat (obligatory charity).
 Every time a servant of Allah (SWT) gives something in charity Allah (SWT) eases his physical, spiritual and mental conditions.
 And he expands for him his sustenance.
 Sadaqah does not only have to be money.
 It can also be a good deed—such as helping another person—done for the sake of Allah and without expecting any reward from the person.
+Even a smile is considered charity in Islam.
+Most Muslims pay their zakah during Ramadan because the reward is so much greater in that month.
+Wealth is like water, if its flow is obstructed it becomes brackish, and if it flows, it becomes sweet and fresh.

 The Prophet Muhammad (SAW) said, “Whosoever feeds a fasting person or gives a fasting person a single date or a sip of water, in order to break the fast, for him there shall be forgiveness of his sins and emancipation from the fire of ‘Jahannam’ (hellfire), and for him shall be the same reward as for him (whom he fed)”.